 How did they do it?

-In summary, the scientists were able to embed the energy source of the electrochemical technology within the separation membrane.
-It was necessary to "short-circuit" the device internally.
+In summary, scientists were able to incorporate the energy source of electrochemical technology within the separation membrane.
+It was necessary to “short-circuit” the device internally.

-"It was risky, but we were able to control this shorted fuel cell via hydrogen.
-And by using this electrically shorted inner membrane, we were able to eliminate the bulky components, such as bipolar plates, current collectors or any electrical wire. typically found in a fuel cell stack, "he says Lin Shi, another of the authors.
+“It was risky, but we managed to control this short-circuited fuel cell using hydrogen.
+And by using this electrically shorted internal membrane, we were able to eliminate bulky components, such as bipolar plates, current collectors, or any electrical wires typically found in a fuel cell stack,” he says Lin Shi, another of the authors.

-The research team's results showed that a 5cm by 5cm (2in by 2in) electrochemical cell could continuously remove about 99% of the carbon dioxide present in the air at a rate of about two liters per minute.
-An early prototype spiral device about the size of a 33cl (12oz) can is capable of filtering 10 liters of air per minute and to remove 98 percent of carbon dioxide, the researchers said.
+The research team's results showed that a 5cm by 5cm (2 inch by 2 inch) electrochemical cell could continuously remove about 99% of the carbon dioxide in the air at a rate of about two liters per minute.
+An early prototype spiral device the size of a 33cl (12 ounce) can is capable of filtering 10 liters of air per minute and remove 98% of carbon dioxide, the researchers said.

 Possible applications to remove CO2

-The invention is currently being tested on a small scale in the laboratory, according to Setzler, and will be scaled for an automotive application.
-The device would be very small in size and could also be used to remove CO2 elsewhere, such as in airplanes and buildings.
+The invention is currently being tested on a small scale in the lab, according to Setzler, and will be scaled up for an automotive application.
+The device would have very small dimensions and could also be used to remove CO2 elsewhere, for example in airplanes and buildings.

-"We have some ideas for a long-term roadmap that can really help us reach the finish line," said Setzler.
+“We have some ideas for a long-term roadmap that can really help us get there,” Setzler said.

 Fingers crossed!